waaaaargh/HackerTree/README.md

 # HackerTree
-A Skill tree for learning how to code.
+A "skill tree" for learning how to code.

 ## Concept
 Learning how to code can be challenging and long-winded.
-Although there are some truly resources out there, they are scattered and often missing a thread.
+Although there are some truly great resources out there, they are scattered and often missing a thread.

 ### Learning by Coding
-Although we realize that there is nothing more practical than a solid theory, we also know from our own experience that learning how to code is best done by coding - That's why we want to get people to work on projects early in their learning process.
+Although we realize that there is nothing more practical than solid theory, we also know from our own experience that learning how to code is best done by coding - and that's why we want to get people to work on projects early in their learning process.

 ### Choose Your Own Adventure
-We also realize that different people are driven by different things, which is why - except for a very minimal "Beginners' track", every track will be modular.
+We also realize that different people are driven by different things, which is why - except for a very minimal "Beginners' Track" - every track will be modular.

 ### Work On Your Own Pace
 Even when getting into a huge project like learning how to code, the commitment